Rajivkumawat3/cloudwatts/README.md

 # cloudwatts
-designed this web page using HTML, CSS and JavaScript by using the weather API into the website to display current weather details of a specific city. this is responsive and animated design with css
+designed this web page using HTML, CSS and JavaScript by using the weather API into the website to display current weather details of a specific city. this is responsive and animated design with css.

 ## Getting Started